byuitechops/for-the-strength-of-developers/Handbook/2. Policies and Standards/stakeholders.md

 ## Professionalism and Dress for Meeting with Stakeholders
 As employees of the school, it is important that you act professionally.
 Always greet them cordially and thank them for their time and help.

-When meeting with a stakeholder in person, you must dress business casual.
+When meeting with a stakeholder in person, you must dress professionally.
 This means:

 **Men** - collared shirt and tie and no denim
 **Women** - blouse, sweater, cardigan, dress, etc. and no denim.